GoogleChrome/devtools-docs/readme.md

 # The Chrome DevTools documentation

-This is the official [DevTools documentation](developers.google.com/chrome-developer-tools/).
+This is the source of the official [DevTools documentation](http://developers.google.com/chrome-developer-tools/).

 ## Contributing